edithamayac/Data_Projects_TripleTen/Superstore_Return_Analysis/README.md

 ## Key Findings

-- There is no strong positive correlation.
-There are well sold items with moderate to high returns.
 - Return rate by category shows all categories with similar average return rates (25–27%), suggesting issues are not category-specific
 - Customer Behavior on Return rates.
 Top 60% to 100%.
 Identifying customers with consistently high return rates is key to uncovering issues with the items sold, customer service, or even violation of return policies.
 - Average returns vary in every state clearly peaking in California and Utah, suggesting geographic issues.